-Course Number and Name: ELT 2623 Advanced Programmable Logic Controllers operations and installations of advanced electrical control systems.
+This is an advanced PLC course that provides instruction in the various operations and installations of advanced electrical control systems.
 Information in areas such as sequencer, program control, introduction to function blocks, sequential function chart, introduction to HMI, and logical and conversion instructions will be included.